SharePoint/sp-dev-docs/docs/transform/modernize-classic-sites.md

 ## What process to follow

-There's on one size fits all process for site modernization: the previous chapter introduced the possible steps in a site modernization but whether you run all steps and in which order you run them is up to you to decide.
+There's **no one size fits all process** for site modernization: the previous chapter introduced the possible steps in a site modernization but whether you run all steps and in which order you run them is up to you to decide.
 Although there's no one size fits all process there's a recommended approach for site modernization:

 ### Step 1: Enable the out-of-the-box modern user interface for lists and libraries